quincy-125/DigiPath_MLTK/test/README.md

 # Test using Makefile.
 Clone repository, cd to (test) directory.

+****
 # Unit Tests:
-****
 ```
 make unit_tests
 ```

-# Run with parameters set in yaml file
 ****
+# Run with parameters set in yaml file:
-Run make to setup a test environment at the same level as the cloned repo.
+Setup a test environment at the same level as the cloned repo.
+Edit the yaml file copied to the run directory.
 ```
 make env_setup
 ```